CeedricCom/SiegeGame/README.md

 The project should be built using <a href="https://maven.apache.org/">Apache Maven.</a>

-1. The project depends on <a href="https://github.com/DeltaOrion/ExternusAPI"> ExternusAPI</a>.
-Clone this repository and install the API in your maven local repository using `mvn clean install`
-2. Build the project by navigating to the project's root folder and executing the command `mvn clean package`.
+1. Build the project by navigating to the project's root folder and executing the command `mvn clean package`.
 This will generate a jar file in the newly created `target` folder.

 # Usage